tammet/gkc/README.md

 The `-convert` and `-clausify` parameters make gkc to not prove the input, but convert it to a format indicated by the `-tptp` or `-json` key, if present.
 The  `-clausify` parameter performs clausification, while `-convert` does not.

+The *N* in `-mbsize N` can be safely decreased for all but very large problems: `-mbsize 1000` is a safe bet.

 Input syntax
 ------------